Tony Sanchez (baseball): Pittsburgh Pirates

 Sanchez was selected 4th overall in the 2009 MLB draft by the Pittsburgh Pirates, and became just the third catcher out of Boston College to be selected in the MLB Draft, and also the highest draft pick in Boston College history.

-Sanchez made his professional debut for the Short-Season A State College Spikes on June 20, 2009.
+Sanchez made his professional debut for the Low-A State College Spikes on June 20, 2009.
 He played in four games for the Spikes before being promoted to the Single-A West Virginia Power.
-Sanchez finished the 2009 season with the Advanced-A Lynchburg Hillcats, and in 48 combined games that year, hit .309 with 7 home runs and 48 RBI.
-He played the entire 2010 season with the Bradenton Marauders, catching the inaugural game with the Pirates new Advanced-A affiliate.
-In 59 games, Sanchez batted .314 with 4 home runs and 35 RBI.
-In the offseason he played in 18 games for the Mesa Solar Sox of the Arizona Fall League (AFL), batting .206 with 4 home runs and 9 RBI.
+Sanchez finished the 2009 season with the High-A Lynchburg Hillcats, and in 48 combined games that year, hit .309 with 7 home runs and 48 RBI.
+He played the entire 2010 season with the Bradenton Marauders, catching the inaugural game with the Pirates' new High-A affiliate.
+In 59 games, Sanchez batted .314 with four home runs and 35 RBI.
+In the offseason he played in 18 games for the Mesa Solar Sox of the Arizona Fall League (AFL), batting .206 with four home runs and nine RBI.

 Continuing his progression through the minor leagues, Sanchez played the 2011 season with the Double-A Altoona Curve.
-In a career-high 118 games, he hit .241 with 5 home runs and 44 RBI.
+In a career-high 118 games, he hit .241 with five home runs and 44 RBI.
 Sanchez split time in the 2012 season with Altoona and the Triple-A Indianapolis Indians.
-He would bat .251 with 8 home runs and 43 RBI in 102 combined games.
-In November 2012, the Pirates added Sanchez to the 40 man roster to protect him from the Rule 5 draft.
+He would bat .251 with eight home runs and 43 RBI in 102 combined games.
+On November 20, 2012, the Pirates added Sanchez to their 40-man roster to protect him from the Rule 5 draft.

 On June 21, 2013, Sanchez was officially recalled to the Pittsburgh Pirates.
-He recorded his first Major League hit on June 23, 2013 – a double off of the Angels right hander Joe Blanton.
+He recorded his first Major League hit on June 23 – a double off of the Angels right hander Joe Blanton.
 The ball that Sanchez hit got stuck in the scoreboard, and after the Pirates finished batting, officials went out and retrieved the ball.
-He would appear in 22 games with the Pirates in 2013, hitting .233 with 2 home runs and 5 RBI.
+He would appear in 22 games with the Pirates in 2013, hitting .233 with two home runs and five RBI.
 In the minor leagues that year, Sanchez hit .282 with 10 home runs and 42 RBI.
 2014 again saw Sanchez split time between the Major and minor leagues.
-He would play in 26 games for the Pirates, and bat .267 with 2 home runs and 13 RBI.
+He would play in 26 games for the Pirates, and bat .267 with two home runs and 13 RBI.
 In Triple-A Indianapolis, Sanchez batted .235 with 11 home runs and 45 RBI.
 During the offseason, he appeared in 10 games for the Toros del Este of the Dominican Winter League.

-Sanchez played the majority of the 2015 season in Indianapolis, hitting .236 with 3 home runs and 47 RBI in 94 games.
+Sanchez played the majority of the 2015 season in Indianapolis, hitting .236 with three home runs and 47 RBI in 94 games.
 He played just 3 MLB games for the Pirates in 2015, batting .375.
-On January 6, 2016, Sanchez was designated for assignment.
-He was released on January 13.
+On January 6, 2016, Sanchez was designated for assignment by the Pirates.
+He was released by the organization on January 13.